 If you sustain serious injuries, such as those listed earlier, you may consider filing a personal injury lawsuit.

-The simplest way to determine your legal options is to speak to a Springfield teen driving accident lawyer who can advise on a suitable way to proceed with a personal injury claim, depending on your circumstances.
+The simplest way to determine your legal options is to speak to a teen driving crash attorney in Springfield who can advise on a suitable way to proceed with a personal injury claim, depending on your circumstances.

-Possible Recoverable Damages Following an Accident Caused by a Teenage Driver
+Possible Recoverable Damages Following a Crash Caused by a Teenage Driver

 The compensation you could be awarded will vary depending on the details of the case, such as the severity of your injuries and other financial losses.
 However, below is a list of possible recoverable damages to give you an idea of the awards available for: